 Vice premier Mr. He Yong in 2010

 On economic front too, Nepal and China maintain cooperative relations.
 The bilateral trade between our two countries is in increasing trend in recent years.
 Nepal’s trade with China is largely conducted through Tibet and Hong Kong.
 Six points along the Nepal-China border have been opened for overland trade.
 These points are Kodari-Nyalam; Rasua-Kerung; Yari (Humla)-Purang; Olangchunggola-Riyo; Kimathanka-Riwo, and Nechung (Mustang)-Legze.Nepal and China have established Inter-Governmental Economic and Trade Committee (IGETC) in October 1982.
 The IGETC meetings have become the main forum for discussions on Nepal-China bilateral economic and technical cooperation.
 The IGETC meetings focus on economic and technical assistance, bilateral trade and tourism.
 The adoption of liberal economic policy in Nepal, China’s move towards freer economic system, and their membership with the WTO have together brought two countries even more closer in economic agendas.
-Their liberalized economies have aimed at achieving higher standards of living for their peoples.Main export from Nepal to China are food grains and flour, tea, fruits and juice, hides and skin, vegetable ghee, handicrafts, noodles etc. Main import are readymade textiles, shoes, wool, electronic items, machinery and equipments, etc. The current trade statistics show that there exists a huge trade deficit, as shown below:
+Their liberalized economies have aimed at achieving higher standards of living for their peoples.Main export from Nepal to China are food grains and flour, tea, fruits and juice, hides and skin, vegetable ghee, handicrafts, noodles etc. Main import are readymade textiles, shoes, wool, electronic items, machinery and equipments, etc.

-It is therefore a matter of concern for Nepal that an ever increasing trade deficit continues to dominate our economy.
+It is a matter of concern for Nepal that an ever increasing trade deficit continues to dominate our economy.
 However, there exists tremendous prospect of expanding Nepalese exports, for which the Government of Nepal is working on building up its export capabilities.
 In addition, we are doing homework to take advantage of the southbound expansion of railways in China.
 Our Government sincerely urges China to consider further extend and upgrade the existing linkages up to the border of Nepal.
 An expanded and enhanced connectivity between the two countries also open the avenues for Nepal being a transit country between the two giant economies, China and India.
 Nepal could utilize these routes also for importing petroleum products from China.

 Chinese investment in Nepal is growing, and has potential to further growth.
 Chinese investors are found interested in making investment in hotels and restaurants, electronics, telecommunications services, readymade garments (pashmina), medical services, hydropower, civil construction, etc. Currently, the Chinese record one of the leading sources of foreign investment in Nepal.Now that the security situation in the country has improved, there will be greater opportunities for Chinese investors to invest in Nepal.
 Nepal has adopted investment friendly policies and laws.
 There is a need for enhanced publicity in China about this in order to further increase Chinese investment in Nepal.
 The FNCCI, especially under the framework of Nepal-China Non-Governmental Cooperation Forum, is also working towards attracting Chinese investment.
 The Chinese government has encouraged its viable enterprises to invest in friendly countries.
 There are ample possibilities of developing bilateral co-operation through large-scale induction of Chinese technology and capital in the form of joint ventures.